Kanban (development): Evolution and documentation of method

-David Anderson's 2010 book, Kanban, describes an evolution of the approach from a 2004 project at Microsoft using a theory-of-constraints approach and incorporating a drum-buffer-rope (comparable to the kanban pull system), to a 2006–2007 project at Corbis in which the kanban method was identified.
+David Anderson's 2010 book, Kanban, describes an evolution of the approach from a 2004 project at Microsoft using a theory-of-constraints approach and incorporating a drum-buffer-rope (comparable to the kanban pull system), to a 2006–2007 project at Corbis (a separate company, also founded by Bill Gates) in which the kanban method was identified.
 In 2009, Don Reinertsen published a book on second-generation lean product-development which describes the adoption of the kanban system and the use of data collection and an economic model for management decision-making.
 Another early contribution came from Corey Ladas, whose 2008 book Scrumban suggested that kanban could improve scrum for software development.
 Ladas saw scrumban as the transition from scrum to kanban.
 Jim Benson and Tonianne DeMaria Barry published Personal Kanban, applying kanban to individuals and small teams, in 2011.
 In Kanban from the Inside (2014), Mike Burrows explained kanban's principles, practices and underlying values and related them to earlier theories and models.
 In Agile Project Management with Kanban (2015), Eric Brechner provides an overview of kanban in practice at Microsoft and Xbox.
 Kanban Change Leadership (2015), by Klaus Leopold and Siegfried Kaltenecker, explained the method from the perspective of change management and provided guidance to change-initiatives.
 In 2016 Lean Kanban University Press published a condensed guide to the method, incorporating improvements and extensions from the early kanban projects.

+In 2020 John Coleman and Daniel Vacanti published The Kanban Guide to describe the minimal conditions needed to operate a Kanban system.
+Colleen Johnson, Daniel Vacanti, and Prateek Singh published The Kanban Pocket Guide in 2022, which helps practitioners navigate the Kanban practices.
+Will Seele and Daniel Vacanti also published the Flow Metrics for Scrum Teams book in 2022 to bring the benefits of metrics commonly used in Kanban to Scrum teams.